bitcoin-sv/spv-wallet-docs/bux-server/how_to_run.md

 Before starting Bux Server you need to have a [paymail](../../paymail/README.md) domain properly configured.\
 Firstly it is necessary to add SRV record to domain which you want to use as paymail domain.
-This record will be used to prove that your domain is authorized to use Paymail features.
+This record will be used for service discovery by Paymail clients - pointing them to your host.

 Example of SRV record:
 ```